Elite capture: Alternative solutions

 First, elite capture of public resources by local elites can be relatively lessened by the presence of media to balance the asymmetry of information.
-Empirical studies have shown that government responsiveness and accountability to ensure equal distribution of public goods and avoid elite capture is related to the availability of information and general levels of awareness among the local population.
-Second, the ‘counter-elite’ approach to deal with elite capture advocates challenging elites by completely excluding them in the implementation of projects.
+Empirical studies have shown that government responsiveness and accountability to ensure equal distribution of public goods and avoid elite capture are related to the availability of information and general levels of awareness among the local population.
+Second, the "counter-elite" approach to deal with elite capture advocates challenging elites by completely excluding them from the implementation of projects.
 It assumes that all elites are inherently bad.
 By raising public awareness of power inequalities and building local capacity, this approach suggests that community empowerment and political citizenship would be effective in resisting elite domination.
-This approach is not necessarily effective in challenging elite domination, due to structural dependence of poor people on elites and the weakening of established institutions.
-Third, the ‘co-opt-elite’ approach suggests that cooperation with elites, rather than confrontation, is the solution to alleviating poverty.
+This approach is not necessarily effective in challenging elite domination, due to the structural dependence of poor people on elites and the weakening of established institutions.
+Third, the "co-opt-elite" approach suggests that cooperation with elites, rather than confrontation, is the solution to alleviating poverty.
 It asserts that not all elites are bad, and some of them can play a constructive role in community development.
-It also assumes a pragmatic use of elites’ networks and resources can benefit poor communities.
-The ‘counter-elite’ approach is not necessarily effective in eroding elite power, and also risks legitimizing the authority of the elites and worsening inequality.
+It also assumes that a pragmatic use of elites' networks and resources can benefit poor communities.
+The "counter-elite" approach is not necessarily effective in eroding elite power, and also risks legitimizing the authority of the elites and worsening inequality.